 Larger hotels have fantastic facilities for children, things like kids’ clubs, child-friendly pools, babysitting services etc. So much so that you won’t even have to leave the walls of the resort.

-For those who do want to see some things outside of that world of convenience will find a lot of family-friendly adventures to be had.
+Those who do want to see some things outside of that world of convenience will find a lot of family-friendly adventures to be had.
 You can go to the Aquaventure Water Park on Paradise Island; check out the 18 waterslides at Atlantis Resort; go snorkelling and diving with a tour company, or go out on a glass-bottomed boat tour to catch glimpses of undersea life without getting wet!

 For the most part, families will be safe in the Bahamas.